 10. The "Net Number of Work Opportunities" is calculated by subtracting the possible work opportunities if the projects were implemented Machine Intensively (MI) from the "Gross Work Opportunities".
-Thus these net work opportunities can be viewed as the EPWP value added opportunities.
+Thus these net work opportunities are the projects were implemented Machine Intensively (MI) from the "Gross Work Opportunities".
 11. One Person-Year of Work is equal to 230 paid working days including paid training days.
 The Calculated Wages paid out to employees on EPWP Projects have been calculated by multiplying the minimum wage rate with the person days.